Types of Web Development: A Comprehensive Guide

 What Does a Front-End Developer Do?

 At its core, front-end development shapes how a user interacts with your website.
 It’s the part of the web that people actually see and touch.
 But the job goes far beyond visuals.
-It’s about building an experience that feels effortless, no matter the device or browser.
+Whether you’re a startup or a news portal development company, it’s about building an experience that feels effortless, no matter the device or browser.

 A front-end developer’s responsibilities typically include: